Amália Rodrigues: Singing career

-She gained popularity in Spain and Brazil (where, in 1945, she made her first recordings on Brazilian label Continental) where she spent some time and Paris (1949) where she resided.
-In 1950, while performing at the Marshall Plan international benefit shows, she introduced the song 'April in Portugal' to international audiences, under its original title "Coimbra".
+She gained popularity in Spain and Brazil, where she spent some time, and in Paris where she resided.
+In 1950, while performing at the Marshall Plan international benefit shows, she introduced the song "April in Portugal" to international audiences, under its original title "Coimbra".

 In the early 1950s, the involvement of Portuguese poet David Mourão-Ferreira marked a new phase in her career where leading poets were writing specifically for her.

 The middle years

 International career

 Amalia Rodrigues travelled abroad for the first time in 1943, to perform at the Portuguese ambassador in Madrid Pedro Teotónio Pereira's gala party.
 She was accompanied by singer Júlio Proença and musicians Armandinho and Santos Moreira.
 She performed in Brazil in 1945 where she made her first recordings, in Berlin in 1950 and also performed in Mexico and France.
 She was the first Portuguese artist to appear on American TV on ABC in 1953.
 She sang at Hollywood's Mocambo club in 1954.

 Rodrigues appeared in Henri Verneuil's film The Lovers of Lisbon (Les Amants du Tage), in a supporting role.
 In France she was almost as popular as in Portugal, and she performed at the prestigious Parisian Olympia hall.
 This led to the release of the album Portugal's Great Amália Rodrigues Live at the Olympia Theatre in Paris, in 1957.

-In France during the 1950s–1960s she performed on television and became a well-known artist.
-Charles Aznavour wrote a fado in French especially for her 'Aie Mourir Pour Toi' and she created French versions of her own songs (e.g. Coimbra became Avril au Portugal.
-She performed at Olympia for 10 seasons between 1956 and 1992.
+In France during the 1950s and 1960s she performed on television and became a well-known artist.
+Charles Aznavour wrote a fado in French especially for her, "Aie Mourir Pour Toi", and she created French versions of her own songs (e.g. "Coimbra" became "Avril au Portugal").
+She performed at Olympia for ten seasons between 1956 and 1992.

 She then said she would sing only once in a while.
 She returned in 1962 concentrating on recording and performing live at a slower pace.

 Her comeback album, 1962's Amália Rodrigues, was with French composer Alain Oulman (1929–1990), who was to become her main songwriter and musical producer.
-He wrote melodies for creating a Fado sub-genre known as 'Busto' (Bust).
-Rodrigues also began to sing her own poems ('Estranha Forma de Vida') on Amália Rodrigues, as well as poems written by other poets, such as Pedro Homem de Mello and David Mourão-Ferreira.
-This album also established her signature songs like 'Povo Que Lavas no Rio', 'Maria Lisboa' and 'Abandono'.
-Oulman, a left-wing intellectual, was arrested by Portugal's political police (known as PIDE) in 1966, and forced into exile, but he continued contributing for Amália.
+He wrote melodies for a fado sub-genre known as "Busto" (Bust).
+Rodrigues also began to sing her own poems ("Estranha Forma de Vida") on Amália Rodrigues, as well as poems written by other poets, such as Pedro Homem de Mello and David Mourão-Ferreira.
+This album also established her signature songs like "Povo Que Lavas no Rio", "Maria Lisboa" and "Abandono".
+Oulman, a left-wing intellectual, was arrested by Portugal's political police (known as PIDE) in 1966, and forced into exile, but he continued contributing for Rodrigues.

-She resumed her stage-career singing in Israel, the UK, France, and returning to the US for Promenade Concerts at the Hollywood Bowl, and New York City, accompanied by Andre Kostelanetz, in 1966 and 1968.
+She resumed her stage career in 1966, and over the next two years she sang in Israel, the UK, France, and the US, accompanied by Andre Kostelanetz; in the US, she performed in New York city and at Promenade Concerts at the Hollywood Bowl.
 She also sang in the ex-USSR and Romania.

 Acting career

-She continued her acting career, in films like 'Sangue Toureiro' (1958), and 'Fado Corrido' (1964).
+She continued her acting career, in films like Sangue Toureiro (1958), and Fado Corrido (1964).